J-Daniel-S/Mutton-chop-WageTrak/README.md

 This is still very much a work in progress.

 This is a Spring MVC application with a React front end intended for mobile that estimates total net pay for hourly employees given a tax rate.
 It still requires logging and security.
 There is not yet a way to add users and this will remain the case until security is implemented.
+It requires that you have MongoDB and is not currently set up to use embedded Mongo.

 JSON for test pojos below